stacks-network/docs/src/pages/authentication/building-todo-app.md

 };
 ```

-Note how the `storage` object imported here is originally instantiated in the `stacks` module using `new Storage({ userSession });`, where `userSession` is the same object as used with authentication.
-It's provided here to ensure that all storage calls are made with the user's Gaia hub.
+The `storage` object is instantiated with the `Storage` class of the `@stacks/storage` library and `userSession` to ensure that all storage calls are made with the user's Gaia hub.

 By default, the `putFile` and `getFile` methods automatically encrypt data when saved and decrypt it when retrieved,
 using the user's _Secret Key_.
 This ensures that only the user has the ability to view this data.